Matej Rodin

-Matej Rodin (born 13 February 1996) is a Croatian professional footballer who plays as a centre-back for Belgian club Oostende.
+Matej Rodin (born 13 February 1996) is a Croatian professional footballer who plays as a centre-back for Ekstraklasa club Lechia Gdańsk.

 Club career

 On 19 June 2019, he moved to Italian Serie B club Perugia.
 He did not make any official game appearances for Perugia, and on 17 February 2020 he was sold to Croatian club Varaždin.

 On 11 September 2020, he joined the oldest existing Polish football club Cracovia.

 On 2 January 2023, Rodin signed with Oostende in Belgium until 2026.
+Just over a year later, on 16 January 2024, he returned to Poland to sign a one-and-a-half-year deal with defending Ekstraklasa champions Raków Częstochowa, with an option to extend for another 18 months.
+Rodin was released by Raków at the end of his contract in June 2025.

+On 5 September 2025, Rodin moved to another Ekstraklasa club Lechia Gdańsk on a one-year contract.